 When it comes to chicken salad there are many different ways you can go with it.
 Of course you have all your common ingredients but this type of salad is compatible with a lot of different vegetables and fruits.
 Some popular additions you may consider mixing your chicken salad with would be scallions, apples, or even raisins.
 All of these compliment the rest of your chicken salad.
 You also have the option of serving it so many different ways, whether it is in a croissant, on pita bread/chips, or on flatbread crackers, chicken salad pairs nicely with them all.

-What are the benefits of Waldorf Chicken Salad?
+What Are the Benefits of Waldorf Chicken Salad?

 Because of all the different ingredients that go into this salad, it is definitely one of your nutrient packed meals.
 You have of course the chicken which is full of protein, good for the heart, and the list goes on and on.
 Then you have the walnuts which are full of antioxidants and a super plant source of omega-3’s, and can even reduce risk of some cancers.
 Depending on the variations you make to your salad as well, with adding apples and grapes those are also great sources vitamin C and K, beneficial for the heart, and can even lower the risk of type 2 diabetes.

-- Chicken Melt: Butter two slices of bread and put chicken and cheese between the unbuttered sides of the bread with your favorite cheese.
+- Melt: Butter two slices of bread and put chicken and cheese between the unbuttered sides of the bread with your favorite cheese.
 Cook on a skillet until the bread is toasted, cheese is melted, and chicken is heated through.
 If you are making multiple sandwiches you could bake in the oven at 350 for about 5-8 minutes.

-- Chicken Quesadilla: Similar to the chicken melt, butter the tortilla, add chicken to the unbuttered side.
+- Quesadilla: Similar to the chicken melt, butter the tortilla, add chicken to the unbuttered side.
 Add tomato, avocado, cheese, shredded lettuce.
 Then, fold over to allow the cheese do melt everything together.

-- Chicken Salad Sandwich: This may be the most obvious choice, but pairing this chicken salad with some whole grain bread is so easy and the perfect lunchtime meal!
+- Salad Sandwich: This may be the most obvious choice, but pairing this chicken salad with some whole grain bread is so easy and the perfect lunchtime meal!

-How to store Chicken Salad:
+How to Store Refrigerator Salad: